webix-hub/gitbook-webix-jet/details/plugins.md

 }
 ~~~

 The plugin config contains the ID of the view element that's going to serve as a menu.
 If you click the buttons and reload the page, the app will behave as expected.
 The **menu** plugin has one more good part.
 You can change the URLs for every menu item.
-Let's add two more buttons and set URLs for them in the plugin config:
+Let's set URLs for the buttons in the plugin config:

 ~~~js
 export default class ToolbarView extends JetView {